AmelieDurand/Perturbance/run_scripts/ScriptInstructions.md

 - Run the convert_tsv_pkl.py script to turn the results.tsv into a results.pkl
 - Evaluate the results in MF, BP & CC with the evaluate_deepgoplus.py script

-THe run script runs 10 alphas for each perturbation chance.
+The run script runs 10 alphas for each perturbation chance.
 As of now the perturbation chances range from 0.1-0.9 in increments of 0.1